aws-solutions/aws-devops-monitoring-dashboard/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ''
+title: ""
 labels: bug
-assignees: ''
+assignees: ""
 ---

 **Describe the bug**

 <!--- A clear and concise description of what the bug is -->

 **To Reproduce**

 <!--- Steps to reproduce the behavior -->

 **Expected behavior**

 <!--- A clear and concise description of what you expected to happen -->

 **Please complete the following information about the solution:**

 - [ ] Version: [e.g. v1.0.0]

 To get the version of the solution, you can look at the description of the created CloudFormation stack.
-For example, "_(SO0134) - The AWS CloudFormation template for deployment of the AWS DevOps Monitoring Dashboard.
+For example, "_(SO0143) - The AWS CloudFormation template for deployment of the DevOps Monitoring Dashboard on AWS.
 Version **v1.0.0**_".
 You can also find the version from [releases](https://github.com/aws-solutions/aws-devops-monitoring-dashboard/releases)

 - [ ] Region: [e.g. us-east-1]
 - [ ] Was the solution modified from the version published on this repository?
 - [ ] If the answer to the previous question was yes, are the changes available on GitHub?
-- [ ] Have you checked your [service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) for the sevices this solution uses?
+- [ ] Have you checked your [service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) for the services this solution uses?
 - [ ] Were there any errors in the CloudWatch Logs?
 [How to enable debug mode?](https://github.com/aws-solutions/aws-devops-monitoring-dashboard/#enable-debug-mode)

 **Screenshots**